 We’ve already discussed the benefits of using a natural sunscreen, as opposed to a chemical-based one.
 If you haven’t had the chance to read it yet, chemical sunscreens penetrate our skin and create toxins, which can irritate, burn and cause breakouts.
 Not to mention the damage it causes to our beloved oceans!

 Most surfers are ocean lovers, taking every opportunity to be in the sea; whether's it's riding waves or taking a dip whilst they're waiting for the swell to kick in.
 This is why it’s so important to find a sunscreen that can be applied frequently without upsetting our skin.
 Fortunately, our zinc-based sunscreen is suitable for all skin types and doesn’t contain any skin- or environment-damaging compounds, enabling you to enjoy a chemical-free summer.

-If you’re addicted to extended ocean sessions, then SunButter's Surf Zinc is designed for you!
+If you’re addicted to extended ocean and surfing sessions, then SunButter's Surf Zinc is designed for you!
 By using a thick and tinted zinc paste, it creates a physical barrier on your skin that is clearly visible and sticks for hours.
 It’s the type of sun protection that needs to be scrubbed off, so you can trust it won’t be washed away whilst you’re out surfing, diving, sailing, trail running, etc.

 There you have it.
 The best sunscreen for surfers in Australia should be broad-spectrum, high SPF, water-resistant and natural.
 Just remember that sunscreen shouldn’t be your only method of protection against UV rays.
 It’s just as important to wear protective swimwear, eyewear, and hats and nothing beats the protective powers of some sweet sweet shade.